Human-AI Synergy Supports Collective Creative Search: Results

 \subsection{Exploration trajectories in semantic space}

 We begin by examining exploration trajectories across conditions.
 We constructed a semantic space using the same Word2Vec embeddings that were used for scoring (see Methods).
 We then applied UMAP \citep{mcinnes2018umap} to reduce these embeddings to two dimensions and plotted them as gray background points.
 Fig. \ref{semantic-figure} illustrates exploration trajectories for the Human Social, Human Asocial, AI-only, and Human-AI Hybrid conditions in a representative game with the hidden word ``compass''.
-Fig. \ref{semantic-figure} highlights three key insights.
-First, trajectories in the AI-only condition form compact clusters in semantic space; for "compass", these clusters center around word groups such as musical instrument.
-Second, the Human Social and Human Asocial conditions show more dispersed trajectories, with higher semantic diversity than the AI condition.
-Third, the Human-AI Hybrid condition exhibits similarly expansive trajectories to the Human Social and Asocial conditions and is generally closer to the hidden word "compass" than the other conditions.
-Fig. \ref{fig:appendix_umaps} displays exploration trajectories for all hidden words, which exhibit similar patterns.
+Fig. 2 highlights three key insights.
+First, trajectories in the AI-only condition form compact clusters in semantic space; for ``compass'', these clusters center around word groups such as music instrument.
+Second, the Human Social and Human Asocial conditions show more widely spread trajectories, with higher semantic diversity than the AI condition.
+Third, the Human-AI Hybrid condition exhibits similarly expansive trajectories and is generally closer to the hidden word ``compass'' than the other conditions.